skasio/markr/README.md

 ## Running the Project

-This project uses Docker for building, testing, and running the application.
-Below are the instructions to incorporate this project into your build system using Docker.
+This project uses Docker for containerization.

-### Prerequisites
+### Docker CLI Version

-- Docker (version 20.10 or later)
-- Docker Compose (version 1.29 or later)
+The project uses the latest version of the Docker CLI (version 27.1), which includes the integrated `docker compose` command for managing multi-container Docker applications.

 ### Build